redcurry/practical-vim/README.md

 Add or subtract from `<start>` or `<end>`, e.g., `.,/void/+3` represents the lines starting at the current to the line containing `void` plus 3.

+In the command-line history window (opened by `q:` or `q/`), you can use vim commands to navigate and edit the history and execute edited commands by pressing Enter.

 Note: Use `https://github.com/tomtom/tcomment_vim` to add comment operation to vim.